 The colonoscopy in women tend to be more difficult due to the fact they have longer colons, as well as scar tissues from prior gynecology surgeries (i.e. cesarean section, hysterectomy) and finally from active gynecology issues that can alter anatomy (i.e. fibroids, endometriosis).
 Despite these differences the colonoscopy is a low risk procedure that is strongly recommended for prevention of colorectal cancer.

 Why Wake Gastroenterology?

-Dr. Angela Hira is here for women who feel more comfortable discussing their GI conditions with a woman.
-Dr. Hira can connect with the unique physical and emotional stressors women face awhile balancing their busy schedule and multiple roles.
+Dr. Angela Hira and Dr. Julia Hughes are here for women who feel more comfortable discussing their GI conditions with a woman.
+Dr. Hira and Dr. Hughes can connect with the unique physical and emotional stressors women face awhile balancing their busy schedule and multiple roles.

-Dr. Hira is eager to help you and is accepting new patients.
-Make your appointment to see her soon.
+Dr. Hira and Dr. Hughes are eager to help you and is accepting new patients.
+Make your appointment to see one of them soon.